hermannordaunet/MacFolders/README.md

 1) Download the png you want from the Icons folder. (https://github.uio.no/hermanno/MacFolders/tree/master/Icons)

-2) After downloading it, open the png using preview and copy it to the clipboard (command+C)
+2) After downloading it, open the png using preview and copy it to the clipboard (Command+C)

 3) Navigate to the folder you want to change the look of.